openbridge/nginx/README.md

 ```docker
 -v /tmpfs:{{CACHE_PREFIX}}:ro
 ```
-You can do the same thing for config files if you wanted to use versions of what we have provided.
+You can do the same to config the files, if you want to use versions of what we have provided.
 Just make sure you are mapping locations correctly as NGINX and PHP expect files to be in certain locations.

 # NGINX `/conf/` Configuration File Organization
 The following represents the structure of the configs used in this image.
 Please note the use of the nginx `map` settings for browser content caching and supporting content redirects.
 The content cache is done according to mime type.